SiberiaMan/ft_printf/README.md

 # ft_printf
-Implementation of standart C library *printf* function
+Implementation of C standart library *printf* function To run you should clone this repository -> in a folder run *make*